susanacst/Bloom-Co/README.md

 # 🌷 Bloom-Co — Frontend Practice for a Flower Shop

-**Bloom-Co** is a fictional brand I created to practice web interface design and frontend development for online stores.
+**Bloom-Co** is a fictional flower shop brand I created to practice web interface design and frontend development for online stores.
-This project serves as a minimal **empty shell** — it includes a basic structure and initial functions, and it's meant to evolve as I improve my frontend skills. 💻🌸
+This project is a minimal **empty shell** — it features a basic layout and initial structure, and it's meant to evolve as I improve my frontend skills. 💻🌸

 ---

 ## 🧠 Project Purpose

-✨ Build hands-on experience creating web interfaces
+✨ Gain hands-on experience in building web interfaces
-🌼 Simulate a modern and visually appealing flower shop UI
+🌼 Simulate a modern, visually appealing flower shop UI
-📦 Create a scalable foundation for future features like shopping cart, login, and product catalog
+📦 Lay the foundation for future features like a shopping cart, login system, and product catalog
-🎨 Experiment with styles, components, and responsive structure
+🎨 Experiment with styles, components, and responsive layouts

 ---

 ## 🛠️ Tech Stack

 - **HTML5**
-- **CSS3 / Flexbox / Grid**
+- **CSS3** (Flexbox & Grid)
 - **JavaScript (basic)**
-- Future integration planned with **Vue** or **React**
+- Planned integration with **Vue** or **React**

 ---

 ## 🎯 Current Features

-✅ Basic store layout (home)
+✅ Basic homepage layout
-✅ Initial styles
+✅ Initial styling
-✅ Initial structure
+✅ Core structure
-❌ Simple interaction with buttons or forms
+❌ Simple interactivity (buttons/forms) not implemented yet
 ❌ No real functionality yet
 ❌ No backend or database integration

 ---

-## 🚧 In Progress
+## 🚧 Work in Progress

-- [ ] Full homepage design 🌺
+- [ ] Complete homepage design 🌺
 - [ ] Navigation system
 - [ ] Product gallery
 - [ ] Basic shopping cart